 01752 636835 Ext:2035

-Professor (Dr) Ian Luke is Pro-Vice Chancellor (Academic) and is responsible for strategic and academic development across all Academic Schools.
-In addition, Professor Luke has cross-institutional responsibility for learning and teaching, international development, digital innovation, timetabling, and broader academic services.
+Professor (Dr) Ian Luke is Deputy Vice-Chancellor (Academic) and is responsible for the strategic and academic development across all Schools.
+In addition, Professor Luke has cross-institutional responsibility for academic practice, learning and teaching, international development, digital innovation, timetabling, and broader academic services.
 Working closely with the Registrar and Head of Quality & Standards, he is responsible for maintaining and enhancing the quality of our academic provision, and also Chairs the University Board of Studies, reporting directly to Senate.